 Appropriately, I met Bill Nye at the 40th anniversary celebration for NASA in 1998 at American University in Washington DC and we became lifelong friends.
 Both of my daughters grew up with “Uncle Bill” creating impromptu science demonstrations in our kitchen.
 Bill believes that everything important you need to know in life can be learned from Star Trek, Shakespeare, and baseball — although I’m not sure of the order.

-Thermo is the device that seems most like a Star Trek device — no contact, advanced infrared sensor array, advice from a hospital right in the app… but now that you’ve used many Withings devices, which has been the most useful in your life?
+Thermo is the device that seems most like a Star Trek device — non-invasive, advanced infrared sensor array, advice from a hospital right in the app… but now that you’ve used many Withings devices, which has been the most useful in your life?

 What are your day-to-day health and fitness goals?